-For local Title I programs (youth, adult, and dislocated worker), each local board must ensure creation, management, and maintenance of records according to the requirements of this policy and the requirements of WIOA and its implementing regulations and related subregulatory guidance, grant agreements, and the Uniform Guidance.
+Each local board and its administrative entity must ensure creation, management, and maintenance of records according to the requirements of this policy, as well as the requirements of WIOA and its implementing regulations, related subregulatory guidance, subawards, and the Uniform Guidance.

-For programs administered by the Nebraska Department of Labor (NDOL), which are listed in Section I(b), program management must ensure creation, management, maintenance of records according to the requirements of this policy and the requirements of each program's authorizing legislation, implementing regulations, subregulatory guidance, grant agreements, and the Uniform Guidance.
+Administrators of NDOL-administered programs listed in Section I(b) must ensure creation, management, maintenance of records according to the requirements of this policy, as well as the requirements of WIOA and its implementing regulations, related subregulatory guidance, subawards, and the Uniform Guidance.